Then you'll want to be aware of two critical decisions you'll need to make.

 A second choice is to require prospects to book a demo.
 This opens opportunities for a guided (sales) discussion using specific strategies and toolsets.
 In fact, the demo might even be customized towards a particular customer, industry, or situation.
 Although demos don’t usually attract as many prospects as free trials do, they do require users to make a small commitment, which implies much greater interest (and a bigger likelihood of converting).
 It also allows for more complex solutions, and meaningful question-and-answer interactions.

 Although we are treating them as separate and distinct questions in this article, the reality for most software solutions is that the answers to both are deeply intertwined.
 For example, a software startup that is designed to be bought out later may embrace a free trial strategy, because that enables them to grow their base of users (and collect valuable data) much more quickly.
 Conversely, a software company that wants to sell subscriptions might naturally prefer a demo system, because it involves less time wasted on low-value prospects and improves closing ratios.

 In the end, it’s important to remember that neither of these approaches is right, wrong, or better – just that these are decisions that are best made early on.
 If you can focus your marketing campaigns early, then they’ll take shape in a more coherent way later on.

 Your web design and online marketing team can do a lot to help your software company grow, but it's going to be a lot more successful if you have a good sense of what your business model looks like.
-If you're aplnning to build an app, you might want to grab a copy of our Marketer's Toolkit to help you plan and manage your App marketing efforts.
+If you're planning to build an app, you might want check out our Resources to help you plan and manage your App marketing efforts.